t0mm4rx/ft_containers_tester/ReadMe.md

 > ⚠️ Tests are pretty basic, so make sure to test more extreme cases.

 Your container is compared to the std ones.
-Compile on Linux, the sanitise flag will reveal leaks.
+Compile on Linux, the sanitize flag will reveal leaks.

 ![Screenshot](./screenshot.png)